robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

 5. Start the container using `docker run -p 5000:5000 hellodotnet:0.1` without the `-d` so the console output comes straight to your screen.

-6. When you're ready, use CNTRL-C to break out of the console, and get back to the host's terminal.
+6. When you're ready, use Cntrl-C to break out of the console, and get back to the host's terminal.

 Is port 5000 already in use on your machine?
 Change the host port to another port like 5001 with this command `docker run -p 5001:5000 hellodotnet:0.1`, then browse to `localhost:5001`.
 Notice that inside the container, the server is still listening on port 5000.